-Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
+Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date, but before financial statements are available to be issued.
 The Organization recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including any estimates inherent in the process of preparing the financial statements.
-The Organization's financial statements do not recognize subsequent events that provide additional evidence about conditions that did not exist at the date of the statement of financial position date and before the financial statements are available to be issued.
+The Organization's financial statements do not recognize subsequent events that provide additional evidence about conditions that did not exist at the date of the statement of financial position, but arose after the statement of financial position date and before the financial statements are available to be issued.

-The Organization has evaluated subsequent events through September 1, 2022, which is the date the financial statements are available to be issued.
+The Organization has evaluated subsequent events through December 5, 2023, which is the date the financial statements are available to be issued.